The holomorphic couch theorem: Ioffe's theorem

-Thought of as a homeomorphism from $X$ to $f(X)$, the map $f$ has minimal dilatation in its homotopy class and is thus a Teichm\"uller map.
+Thought of as a homeomorphism from $X$ to $f(X)$, the map $f$ has minimal dilatation in its homotopy class and is thus a Teichm\"uller homeomorphism.
 Let $\vphi$ and $\omega$ be its initial and terminal quadratic differentials.
-Since $F \circ f$ is conformal, the directions of maximal stretching for $F$ and $f^{-1}$ must be perpendicular, which means that $\psi = c \omega$ on $f(X)$ for some positive constant $c$, which we may assume is equal to $1$ by rescaling.
+Since $F \circ f$ is conformal, the directions of maximal stretching for $F$ and $f^{-1}$ must be perpendicular, which means that $\psi = c \omega$ on $f(X)$ for some $c>0$, which we may assume is equal to $1$ by rescaling.

 We have to show that $\vphi \in \qd^+(X)$.
 If not, then $\vphi < 0$ along some segment $I \subset \partial X$.
 We will explicitly construct a quasiconformal embedding $\wtilde f$ from $X$ to $f(X)$ with pointwise dilatation smaller than $f$ near $I$.
 We may work in a natural coordinate chart for $\vphi$ in which $I$ is equal to the vertical segment $[-i,i]$ in the plane and $X$ is to the right of $I$.
 There is also a natural chart for $\omega$ in which $f$ takes the form $x+iy \mapsto Kx + i y$.
 Let $\Delta$ be the isoceles triangle with base $[-i,i]$ and apex $\delta > 0$.